uisso/course-mongodb-M101J/notes/week5.md

 ## Using $push
 [Lecture Video](https://www.youtube.com/watch?v=LQcBM-g0ACY)

-$push is very similar to $addToSet, except that $push does not guarantee that it adds each item only once.
+`$push` is very similar to `$addToSet`, except that `$push` does not guarantee that it adds each item only once.
 It doesn't look through to make sure it's not already there.

 ```js
 db.products.aggregate([